BecayeSoft/Hot-dog-contest/README.md

 # Nathan-s-Hot-dog-Contests
-In this project, I scrape on the Nathan's Hot dog contest data from Wikipedia and tell a story behind of the competition with a graph.
+In this project, I scrape on the Nathan's Hot dog contest data from Wikipedia and tell my story behind of the competition.

+**TL;DR**: Find the notebook on [Rpubs](https://rpubs.com/becaye/hot-dogs-contest).

 ### Situation
 Can we use graphs to explain data in an engaging way?